 iNaturalist [app & website]

-A citizen science website for tracking any form of life, not just moth.
-Anyone’s welcome to sign up and upload their own sightings for identification, and it offers a pretty decent predictive algorithm for suggesting the species.
-The navigation and searching is very powerful and intuitive and the whole philosophy of allowing content from anyone is tremendously useful for the sheer volume of data – and encouraging engagement.
-There are also iPhone + androi apps you can download for free for photographing and identifying things in the field – invaluable!
-Because it’s citizen science based, the people who chime in your observations may or may not know what the heck they’re talking about, but because it’s so open, with enough input it typically eventually arrives at the right identification.
+A wonderful citizen science website for tracking any form of life, not just moths.
+Anyone’s welcome to sign up and upload their own sightings and it provides a predictive algorithm for species identification which is hugely helpful.
+The navigation and searching is powerful and intuitive and the whole philosophy of allowing content from anyone is tremendously useful for the sheer volume of data you find.
+There are also free iPhone + Android apps for identifying things in the field.
+Because it’s citizen science based, the people who chime in your observations may or may not know what the heck they’re talking about, but over time the identifications get more accurate.

 bugguide.net

-An older site than iNat with difficult navigation, but it contains a huge trove of observations and information.
-Well worth spending the time to get acquainted with it, but keep in mind it means a bit more work than the other sites here.
+An older site than iNat with difficult navigation, but it contains a trove of observations and information.
+Well worth spending the time to get acquainted with it, but keep in mind it requires more effort than the other sites here.
 You can upload your observations, but unlike iNat it’s curated by experts and they “frass” (delete) any observation they don’t think adds anything new to the existing database.
-In the past I’ve found it a better resource for a lot of lesser known species, but iNat has come a long way and it’s attracting more and more experts.
+In the past I’ve found it a better resource for a lot of lesser known species than iNat, but iNat has come a long way and it’s attracting more and more experts.

 Pacific Northwest Moths

 A wonderful resource website for several key macromoth families of our region.
 Astonishingly detailed.
-The descriptions can be pretty technical, but the site does really well at trying to explain it as clearly as possible.
+The descriptions are pretty technical, but the site does really well at trying to explain it as clearly as possible.
+But I won’t fib: I’ve read, re-read-, re-re-read descriptions of certain species over the years to try to fully internalize and understand the information, and I know I’ll do it many time over.

 Moth Photographers Group